Getting to and from NAIA

 - Pickup point at PITX: Gate 5, Bus Bay 32

-UBE Express published schedules list several NAIA-PITX trips throughout the day.
+UBE Express runs several NAIA-PITX trips throughout the day.

 NAIA to The District Imus

-Buses to The District Imus have been discontinued as of March 2026.
+UBE Express discontinued buses to The District Imus in March 2026.

 Airport taxis